aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-charts-and-shapes/get-worksheet-of-the-chart/_index.md

 The following example shows how to use the [**Chart.Worksheet**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/properties/worksheet) property.
 The code first prints the name of the worksheet, then accesses the first chart on the worksheet.
 It then prints the worksheet name again, using the [**Chart.Worksheet**](https://apireference.aspose.com/cells/net/aspose.cells.charts/chart/properties/worksheet) property.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageChartsAndShapes-GetWorksheetOfTheChart-GetWorksheetOfTheChart.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-GetWorksheetOfTheChart-GetWorksheetOfTheChart.cs" >}}

 Below is the console output that the sample code results in.
 As you can see, it prints the same worksheet name both times.